Open-Theme Faculty Learning Communities

 - The FLC Coordinator's signature and date on the Letter of Understanding.

 - The name of the FLC Coordinator's Supervisor (Chair or Director; Dean if the FLC Coordinator is a Chair or Director) with the Supervisor's signature and date.
-(Please share your Project Abstract, Project Description, and Cover Sheet with your supervisor before obtaining this signature.)
+Please share your Project Abstract, Project Description, and Cover Sheet with your supervisor before obtaining this signature.
+Please use DocuSign to obtain electronic signatures on university documents.

 It will be the responsibility of the FLC Coordinator to ascertain that the proposal materials are complete when submitted.
 The SoTL Funding Committee will not consider late or incomplete applications.